 Otherwise, you will be required to meet the minimum language admission requirements by submitting your test score in either the CAEL, TOEFL, IELTS or PTE English proficiency tests.
 Details on minimum test score requirements can be found here: https://graduate.carleton.ca/international/english-second-language/

 - English Proficiency Test scores are valid for two years.
 If your score is more than two years old at the time of application you must re-take the test.

 - Official scores are mailed to the university by the organization that administers the English Proficiency Test.

 - All applications must be supported by letters of recommendation from at least two faculty members with whom the candidate has studied, who are in a position to assess his/her potential for graduate studies and research.

 - References from non-academic supervisors are not ordinarily acceptable.

 - One set of transcripts of your entire university record to date are required.

 - All foreign documents, e.g., transcripts, must be translated into English.

 - Applicants must answer 8 questions for the Statement of Intent.
 The questions can be found in the ‘Instructions’ section of the online application form.

-Complete applications for both domestic and international students will be processed in the early part of 2021.
+Complete applications for both domestic and international students will be processed in the early part of the year.
 A PhD Admissions Committee consisting of faculty members reviews applications.
-You will be notified in writing in early Spring 2021 once a decision is made.
+You will be notified in writing in early Spring once a decision is made.